One of the most common questions pet owners have is, “Can I give my dog human vitamins?”

 That’s because it acts as an antioxidant, helping protect the body against the damaging effects of oxidation.
 While oxidation is important to the proper functioning of the body, it can also cause problems.

 For example, oxidation creates harmful molecules known as free radicals.
 These molecules can do a great deal of damage to cells and can also weaken the immune system.
-Antioxidants such as vitamin C scavenge free radicals, saving the body from damage.3
+Antioxidants such as vitamin C, help support the body’s natural defense against free radical damage.3,4

 How Other Vitamins May Benefit Dogs